 So, you’re travelling to Perth — smart choice!
-Whether you’re coming for the beaches, fantastic weather, abundance of green space, myriad cultural activities, great restaurants and bars (or all of the above), our local Perth tour guides have the scoop on everything you need to know about getting there, getting around, and the best things to see and do.
+Whether you’re coming for the beaches, fantastic weather, abundance of green space, myriad cultural activities, great restaurants and bars (or all of the above), we’ve got the scoop on everything you need to know about getting there, getting around, and the best things to see and do.

 The Transperth bus service is the most economical way to get to and from Perth Airport’s terminals.
 Bus 380 runs daily between the Elizabeth Quay Bus Station in the Perth city centre and Terminals 1 and 2.
 It is a limited stop service with connections to other services available at: Elizabeth Quay Bus Station, Victoria Park Transfer Station, Burswood Train Station and Belmont Forum Shopping Centre.